lscorcia/keycloak-cieid-provider/README.md

 ## Status
 This project is still at an alpha stage.
 It is currently under development and things may change quickly.
-It builds and that's pretty much it, I'm still working on it and I haven't tested it at all.
+It builds and successfully allows triggering the CIE ID authentication process, but that's pretty much it, I'm still working on it and I haven't tested it at all since I don't have access to a CIE card.
 As far as I know it has not been used in Production in any environment yet.

 Until the project gets to a stable release, it will be targeting the most recent release